jtv/ijssel/README.md

 Dutch version of "Y", so think _Yssel._  If you pronounce it Ice-sel you'll be close enough.

 Unicode also has a ligature for that combo: Ĳssel.
-That way it's 5 characters, not 6.
+It's 5 characters, not 6.

 Platform